 Isabella Stewart Gardner Museum Robbery

 Suddenly the two visitors became aggressive.
 “You look familiar to me,” one said to the guard behind the watch desk.
-“Have you got an ID?””Sure,” said the guard, reaching in his pocket as he came out from behind the desk.
+“Have you got an ID?”

 “I think I’ve got an arrest warrant on you,” the man snapped.
 “Turn around!
 Both of you!”

 In a flash both guards were spun around and flung roughly up against the wall.
 Before they knew what was happening, their hands had been manacled behind them.